 The Airmen's Stories - F/O J W Kerwin

-John William “Johnny” Kerwin was born in Toronto on 7th May 1918 and passed most of his adolescence there until proceeding to the Royal Military College of Canada in Kingston, Ontario in 1935.
-He was not at RMC for long as he left the next year before completing his studies, citing financial reasons for his departure.
+John William Kerwin was born in Toronto on 7th May 1918 and educated at Malvern College.
+He entered the Royal Military College of Canada in Kingston, Ontario in 1935.
+He left the following year, being unable to manage financially.

 He next applied for a commission in the Royal Canadian Air Force in November 1937.
-Kerwin had already obtained a private pilot's license and thus made a particularly attractive pilot applicant.
-For reasons unknown he did not actually begin his service until early 1939, but this is probably best explained away by military bureaucracy!
+Kerwin had already obtained a private pilot's licence but for unknown reasons he did not begin his service until early 1939.

-His Hurricane, P3963, came down at Shipbourne, north of Tonbridge, Kent.
+His Hurricane, P3963, crashed and burned out at Shipbourne, north of Tonbridge, Kent.

-Kerwin’s wounds were serious enough to have him posted as non-effective.
-He was repatriated to Canada where he served as an instructor with the British Commonwealth Air Training Plan, in Brandon Manitoba.
-In mid-1942 he was posted to No. 111 (F) squadron flying P-40 Kittyhawks in British Columbia.
+In mid-1942 he was posted to 111 (F) squadron flying P-40 Kittyhawks in British Columbia.
 With the Japanese threat looming in the North-West, this squadron was soon sent up to Alaska to help defend the area along with the American forces already posted there.

 (Above: Kerwin's Canadian Memorial Cross, suspended from a 'sweetheart' badge)